RobDWaller/code101/README.md

 var postsHolder = document.getElementById('blog-posts');
 ```

-The next step is to loop through the blog posts now represented by our `blogPosts` variable and assign each item to the `postsHolder` variable that refrences the `blog-posts` element.
+The next step is to loop through the blog posts represented by our `blogPosts` variable and assign each item to the `postsHolder` variable that refrences the `blog-posts` element.

 This process involves a number of steps: